vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

   - Software Model

 ### When discovering a pipeline or workflow
 Often when using Process Modelling to investigate or discover specific workflows or pipelines, eventstorming can be done as a short session as part of the process modelling or skipped entirely in favour narration.
-Also grammar might be a lot more flexible, as you may only need events to visualise the process.
+Also grammar might be a lot more flexible, as you may only need events and commands to visualise the process.
 This can also be useful when comparing processes to identify a good solution, as you do not want to spend too much time on detailed grammar

 #### Sample Agenda & Prompts
 For the most part the agenda is the same as formal process modelling, however the grammar is more ad-hoc and there is some initial discovery as you are not starting with an Event Storming board